sleemanj/xinha/trac/Documentation/Plugins/Stylist.md

 ```

-The plugin was developed by [http://code.gogo.co.nz/ James Sleeman].
+The plugin was developed by [James Sleeman](http://code.gogo.co.nz/).